|

 What is Sushi?

-For the beginners out there, sushi is a traditional Japanese food that has layers of the staple vinegared rice on a seaweed sheet, stuffed with vegetables, pickles, and seafood (cooked and raw).
+For beginners out there, sushi is a traditional Japanese food that has layers of the staple vinegared rice on a seaweed sheet, stuffed with vegetables, pickles, and seafood (cooked and raw).

 Aside from the traditional vegetarian and seafood sushi, there are some other exotic variants too.
 Some of them are topped with tropical fruits like mangoes and peaches.
-These have a sweeter taste and are eaten in the end, as a dessert.
+These have a sweeter taste and are eaten at the end, as a dessert.

 If you are trying sushi for the first time, I’d suggest you start with the vegetarian options or the ones with cooked seafood inside.
 The sashimi-grade raw fish variant is an acquired taste and might not be the best option for your first try.
 Have you tried tuna?